 - Any form of economic and financial data e.g. bank details, credit cards, debit cards, etc.

-- Their social media and online data including IP addresses, social media posts, online contacts
+- Their social media and online data including IP addresses, social media posts, online contacts and mobile devices

 - Their location data, which is a common feature of some mobile apps